Cascadia movement: Bioregional congresses

 The early Cascadia movement was formed through a series of Cascadia "Bioregional Congresses" held in the early 1980s.
 They were a regional extension of the North American Bioregional Congresses (NABC), and were designed to alternate in tandem with continental and regionally focused meetings about social needs and governance.
 The first Cascadia Bioregional Congress was held in 1986 at The Evergreen State College in Olympia, Washington, followed by the Ish River Bioregional Confluence in 1987, and a Pacific Cascadia Bioregional Congress held in 1988.
 Each of these gatherings brought together about a hundred people as "delegates" for their watersheds.

 Cascadia bioregion

 The Cascadia bioregion is defined by the watersheds of the Fraser, Snake and Columbia River, and encompasses all or portions of Washington, Oregon, Idaho, California, Nevada, Wyoming, Montana, Alaska, British Columbia, and Alberta.
 It stretches from Cape Mendocino in the south, to Mt.
 St. Alias in the North, and as far east as the Yellowstone Caldera.

 The delineation of a bioregion is defined through watersheds and ecoregions, with the belief that political boundaries should match ecological and cultural boundaries, and that culture stems from place.
 Current Cascadian bioregionalists use this framework as an argument for independence, autonomy and what they feel better represents the communities and area as an alternative to capitalism and the nation state.

-The Cascadia Department of Bioregion seek to build a bioregionalist network as an alternative to the nation-state structure.
+The Cascadia Department of Bioregion seeks to build a bioregionalist network as an alternative to the nation-state structure.